 If you are convinced that you need a brand new keyboard, then it is time to get started selecting one.
 That’s why we have spent weeks preparing this exhaustive guide on anything to do with gaming keyboards.
 Right, off you go now…

 Ever typed so fast only to realize a few letters were missing but you swear you typed everything correctly?
 What’s happening?
 Let us tell you, the fault is not yours but with your keyboard.
 Typical keyboards are not designed to handle anything above three keystrokes pressed all at once.
 When you type or press keys rapidly, at times this results in more than three keystrokes at the same time – this is especially true for those who type rather rapidly and for games where the quicker you press your keys the better your chances of surviving against another human!

 Alright, enough of Anti-ghosting because that alone is nothing.
 Next up is the Polling Rate.
 This is basically the speed at which the keyboard can transmit information to the computer.
 Most cheap standard keyboards maintain a polling rate of 125Hz.
-Not bad but for gamers already aware of high end mouse with high DPIs, greater the numbers better the gaming experience.
+Not bad but for gamers already aware of a high-end mouse with high DPIs, greater the numbers better the gaming experience.
 Basically, look for anything more than 125Hz polling rate.
 Gaming keyboards can offer anywhere from 400Hz to 1000Hz!

 In short, anti-ghosting and superior polling rates equals a zing and never a mistaken zap move.